Start Your Trumpet Journey with a Free Lesson

 How much do trumpet lessons cost?

 The average price for a half hour trumpet lesson is $36, although Lesson With You charges $35 only.
-Online trumpet lessons using Zoom, Skype or Google Meet charge between $20-40 for a half hour lesson.
+Online trumpet lessons using Zoom or Google Meet charge between $20-40 for a half hour lesson.
 Local one-on-one lessons range from $35-50 for a half hour lesson.

-Joining a youth brass program with a college orchestra could be cheaper, but usually, students need to attend lessons in person.
+Joining a youth brass program with a college orchestra could be slightly cheaper, but usually, students need to attend lessons in person, which adds travel time.

 At Lesson With You, we offer competitive, fixed rates of $35 for a half hour lesson, $50 for 45 minutes, and $65 per hour.